 Most insurance companies use a separate company that manages Behavioral Health / Mental Health benefits.
 So, although the front of your insurance card lists one name, the back of the card likely lists another one.
-We are in-network for Optum/United Behavioral Health and Beacon Health Strategies.
+We are in-network for Optum/United Behavioral Health, Beacon Health Strategies, and Blue Cross/Blue Shield.
 If you have one of the medical insurances below, chances are that our providers are covered by your insurance:

 Our Cancellation Policy

 Please let us know if you are not able to keep your scheduled appointment.